 However Romanos was captured by Doukas family before he had a chance to get back to the capital and he was kept in a monastery in Prince Islands (South of Constantinople in Marmara Sea) after he was blinded.

-The Rise and the Fall of Great Seljuk Empire
+5. The Fall of the Seljuk Empire

 The fact that Alp Arslan won the Battle of Manzikert cracked the Byzantine defense completely.
 Before Byzantines found time to get on their feet, Seljuks had already captured Eastern and Central Anatolia.